JustasB/OlfactoryBulb/docs/_sources/recreating.rst.txt

 Gap junctions were formed between glomerular sibling principal cell tufted dendrites
 ====================================================================================

+Gap junctions were added between the apical tufts of glomerular sibling mitral cells.
+The same was done with glomerular sibling tufted cells.
+NEURON ``.setup_transfer()`` function was used to share the continuous current flows between the connected principal compartments.
+Within a glomerulus, the sibling pricipal cells were connected with each other in a round-robin fashion, where each pricipal cell was connected by gap junctions to two other siblings of same cell type.
+This procedure can be seen in `model.py add_gap_junctions() <https://github.com/JustasB/OlfactoryBulb/blob/master/olfactorybulb/model.py#L333>`_.

 =================================================================================
 Glomeruli stimulated during odor experiments were mapped onto the model glomeruli
 =================================================================================

+To stimulate glomeruli with realistic activation patterns, glomerular activations visible in optical glomerular imaging experiments done in Vincis et. al. (2012) were used to stimulate the network.
+These activations were previously digitized in Migliore et. al. (2014) model.
+To identify the analogous glomeruli, the Migliore model was imported into Blender using BlenderNEURON and the model's glomeruli were registered with the reconstructed glomerular layer of this model.
+The glomerular locations that were closest to those in the Migliore model were used for odor input.
+The odors from Vincis and the corresponding glomeruli and their peak intensities were stored in the SQLite database in ``odor`` and ``odor_glom`` tables.

 =====================================================================
 A model of glomerular input spikes was created to stimulate the model
 =====================================================================

+Each tufted dendrite of a pricipal cell received input stimulation in the form of a train of spikes.
+The spike times for each cell were picked from a Gaussian distribution whose symmetric 99% range was scaled to correspond to the chosen inhalation duration (e.g. 100 ms).
+The spikes were delivered to excitatory synapses placed in each pricipal cell's apical dendrites.
+This procedure can be seen in `model.py stim_glom_segments() <https://github.com/JustasB/OlfactoryBulb/blob/master/olfactorybulb/model.py#L134>`_

 =======================================================================================
 An extracellular local field potential electrode was placed into the granule cell layer
 =======================================================================================

+Earlier work by Parasuram et. al. (2016) was extended to create a Python-based, MPI-compatible version of LFPsim.
+The new version, `LFPsimpy <https://github.com/JustasB/LFPsimpy>`_ was utilized in this model.
+Using the library an extracellular electrode was placed in approximately the same location in the granule cell layer as in Manabe & Mori (2013) which demonstrated the gamma fingerprint.
+The code to insert the electrode can be seen in `model.py create_lfp_electrode() <https://github.com/JustasB/OlfactoryBulb/blob/master/olfactorybulb/model.py#L134>`_

 =====================================================================================
 NEURON+MPI simulations were performed and LFP signal analyzed using wavelet transform
 =====================================================================================

+The model was designed to utilize multiple processes using MPI and Parallel NEURON.
+During model initializtion, cells were distributed by placing them onto least utilized ranks.
+The number of cell compartments (segments) was used a proxy for cell complexity.
+Simulations were performed on Arizona State University computers and on Amazon Web Services instances.
+Most simulations were 1,800 ms long.
+The full model initialization and simulation code can be seen in `model.py OlfactoryBulb class <https://github.com/JustasB/OlfactoryBulb/blob/master/olfactorybulb/model.py#L30>`_

+During simulations, input spike times, soma membrane voltages of pricipal cells, and the LFP electrode signal were collected and saved at the end of the simulation for off-line analysis.
+The LFP signal was first band-pass filtered to 30-120 Hz, and then the `pywavelets <https://github.com/PyWavelets/pywt>`_ package was used to create wavelet spectrogram of the filtered signal.
+The final spectrogam was the average spectrogram of all sniffs during the simulation.
+The `LFP Wavelet Analysis.ipynb <https://github.com/JustasB/OlfactoryBulb/blob/master/notebooks/LFP%20Wavelet%20Analysis.ipynb>`_ notebook contains the wavelet decomposition code.

 =======================================================================================
 Network parameters were explored until the two-cluster gamma fingerprint was reproduced